-The recommended dose of DARZALEX SC is 1,800 mg/30,000 units (1,800 mg daratumumab and 30,000 units hyaluronidase) administered subcutaneously over approximately 3-5 minutes.
-Tables 1, 2, 3 and 4 provide the recommended dosing schedule when DARZALEX SC is administered as monotherapy or as part of a combination therapy.
+The recommended dose of DARZALEX SC is 1,800 mg(1,800 mg daratumumab) administered subcutaneously over approximately 3-5 minutes.
+Tables 1, 2, 3, 4, and 5 provide the recommended dosing schedule when DARZALEX SC is administered as monotherapy or as part of a combination therapy.